Sophize/structured-data-extractor/README.md

-# StructuredDataExtractor
+# Structured Data Extractor

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

 ## Development server

-Install dependencies using `npm ci` and run `ng serve` for a dev server.
+Install dependencies using `npm ci` and run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Loading Resources
 By default, this application loads resources from a server at `http://localhost:8080`.
 You can update this by changing `LocalServerAddress` value in `app.module.ts`.
 For demo/development, unzip the contents of `test_server.zip` in a directory and start the server using the command `python3 server.py`.